AlexFlipnote/discord.http/docs/pages/backend.rst

 ============
 The HTTP backend is a simple HTTP server that listens for incoming requests and manages all the communication received by Discord HTTP POST requests.
-However since this is essentially based on Quart, you are free to intervean and add your own componenets to the server.
+However since this is essentially based on aiohttp, you are free to intervean and add your own componenets to the server.

 .. code-block:: python